ccanepa/google-code-issues-migrator/README.md

 This is a fork of https://github.com/skirpichev/google-code-issues-migrator which is a fork of https://github.com/arthur-debert/google-code-issues-migrator

+### New in this fork ###

+googlecode issues are stored locally and can be edited before upload to github.
+This is handy to convert svn revision numbers to git sha s or to add markup.

 ## THIS SCRIPT WILL SEND A LOT OF EMAILS TO ALL WATCHERS

 Github's API does not support creating issues or adding comments without